 Too often, reviewers focus on high-end products that most people will never be able to afford.
-Today, we’ll buck that trend by reviewing the Arozzi Enzo – a budget gaming chair that costs less than $200.
-We’ll be seeing how well this chair holds up so you can decide if it’s right for you.
+Today, we’ll resist that trend by reviewing the Arozzi Enzo – a budget gaming chair that costs less than $200.
+We’ll be seeing how well this chair holds up so you can decide is it right for you.

 |Dimensions||31.1 x 12.6 x 25.2”|